 Your Academic Advisor is familiar with your unique degree plan; therefore, meeting with them at the beginning of the planning process will ensure you do not graduate late.
 Tell your Academic Advisor, “I want to build study abroad into my degree,” and they will be able to explain how and when a term abroad fits into your degree plan and keeps you on track to graduate.
 Additionally, your Academic Advisor can answer questions about which courses you still need to graduate, which is critical for you to select carefully the credits you earn while abroad.
 If your Academic Advisor is unsure about how and when a term abroad fits into your degree plan, don't worry - we work closely with our campus partners to make sure that you can study abroad and graduate on time!

-To make an advising appointment with your Academic Advisor to discuss your plan to study abroad, please visit strive.ttu.edu
+To schedule an advising appointment with your Academic Advisor to discuss your plan to study abroad, visit strive.ttu.edu

 Study Abroad Advising

 Students are expected to come prepared to appointments with their Study Abroad Advisor.
 To prepare, arrive with a clear understanding of which study abroad program options interest you and what classes you want (or need) to take for your degree.
 You must also complete the “Pre-Advising Worksheet” after Study Abroad 101.